Meowtopia-MovementHackthon/submit_code/README.md

 ## Usage
 To start your MeowTopia adventure:
 1. Connect your Movement chain wallet
-2. Start tapping to collect MILK
+2. Start tapping to collect MEOW
 3. Upgrade your Meowster's level and recruit more Heroes
-4. Complete Missions to earn PAW
+4. Complete Missions to earn MEOW
-5. Invite friends to earn PAW together
+5. Invite friends to earn MEOW together

 ## Technologies Used
 - Smart contract: Solidity, Javascript